Yakuza (franchise): Games

 As of 2024, the Yakuza / Like a Dragon series includes nine main games, with each installment following the events of the previous title.
 With the exception of the prequel Yakuza 0, they were released in chronological order.
 There are also several spin-off titles, either starring different protagonists or featuring different settings.

-With the exception of the Kurohyō: Ryū ga Gotoku titles, which were developed by Syn Sophia, and Streets of Kamurocho, which was developed by Empty Clip Studios, all games were developed by Sega's CS1 R&D team, later renamed Ryū ga Gotoku Studio.
+With the exception of the Kurohyō: Ryū ga Gotoku titles, which were developed by Syn Sophia, and Streets of Kamurocho, which was developed by Empty Clip Studios, all games were developed by Sega's CS1 R&D team, later renamed Ryū ga Gotoku Studio, and currently as RGG Studio.